 Planners can tap Toronto's five universities and six colleges for speakers, in addition to leveraging the Global Alliance for Genomics and Health, an international non-profit bringing together 600-plus leading research and life sciences organizations to securely share genomic and health-centric data.

 “We wanted to emphasize the translational stage of stem cell biology at the meeting, and chose the perfect venue: Toronto really embraces diversity and innovation."

 —Robert Deans, PhD, member of the Toronto Organizing Committee for the International Symposium of The International Society for Stem Cell Research

-At Deep Genomics, a Toronto start-up, researchers employ AI to identify genetic mutations and study promising drug candidates for rare diseases.
-At the Ontario Institute for Cancer Research, the Cancer TArgeted Nucleic Acid Evaluation study uses next-generation genome sequencing technology to create a province-wide database.
+The city is no stranger to life sciences innovators.
+Toronto-based InteraXon developed brainwave-sensing technology for applications like the Muse meditation headband.
+At the Ontario Institute for Cancer Research, the Cancer Targeted Nucleic Acid Evaluation study uses next-generation genome sequencing technology to create a province-wide database.

 Toronto attracts many world-class conferences, including 2019's International Symposium of The International Society for Stem Cell Research.

 "We wanted to emphasize the translational stage of stem cell biology at the meeting, and chose the perfect venue: Toronto really embraces diversity and innovation," says Robert Deans, PhD, chief innovation officer at BlueRock Therapeutics and member of the Toronto Organizing Committee for that event.
 "We had access to the top thought-leaders in the field."

 Other groups that recently met in Toronto include the Society for Vascular Surgery, the Advanced Medical Technology Association.
 And, looking ahead, Toronto is set to host the American College of Medical Genetics and Genomics in 2024.

 Vancouver: Leading the way in cancer research and genome analysis